 - Increased Likelihood of Negotiated Settlement: Because of the looming threat of having an outside person decide the dispute between the parties, the agreement to arbitrate will often push the parties to become more serious about controlling the outcome and reaching a settlement.
 This can be very good for parties who are reluctant to settle but see the benefits of controlling their settlement.

 - Time-Saving: Because the parties agree that their dispute will be submitted to arbitration if they cannot settle in mediation, they remove the negotiation from after mediation to submit the dispute to arbitration or litigation.
 The agreement also removes the time for discovery before arbitration, so the parties will often finish dealing with the dispute a few days after the binding mediation begins, even if they are not able to settle in mediation.
-This is helpful if the parties on a deadline.
+This is helpful if the parties are on a deadline.

 - Cheaper: Because the process moves quickly and the parties only need to hire one neutral, the parties can save money by using binding mediation to resolve their disputes.
 This can be great for parties who are struggling to pay court costs but want or need the structure of a neutral.